The Nike NFTs INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Nike-themed non-fungible tokens ("NFTs") Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, May 16, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nike-themed non-fungible tokens ("The Nike NFTs"), crypto collectibles, or other crypto assets issued by RTFKT, Inc. (“RTFKT”).
+NEW YORK, May 22, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nike-themed non-fungible tokens ("The Nike NFTs"), crypto collectibles, or other crypto assets issued by RTFKT, Inc. (“RTFKT”).

 Class Definition